strengejacke/ggeffects/README.md

 **ggeffects** computes marginal effects at the mean or average marginal effects from statistical models and returns the result as tidy data frames.
 These data frames are ready to use with the **ggplot2**-package.

+## Documentation and Support

+Please visit [https://strengejacke.github.io/ggeffects/](https://strengejacke.github.io/ggeffects/) for documentation and vignettes.
+In case you want to file an issue or contribute in another way to the package, please follow [this guide](CONTRIBUTING.md).
+For questions about the functionality, you may either contact me via email or also file an issue.

-## ggeffects supports many different models and is easy to apply
+## ggeffects supports many different models and is easy to use

 Marginal effects can be calculated for many different models.
 Currently supported model-objects are: `lm`, `glm`, `glm.nb`, `lme`, `lmer`, `glmer`, `glmer.nb`, `nlmer`, `glmmTMB`, `gam` (package **mgcv**), `vgam`, `gamm`, `gamm4`, `multinom`, `betareg`, `truncreg`, `coxph`, `gls`, `gee`, `plm`, `lrm`, `polr`, `clm`, `zeroinfl`, `hurdle`, `stanreg`, `brmsfit`, `lmRob`, `glmRob`, `brglm`, `svyglm` and `svyglm.nb`.
 Other models not listed here are passed to a generic predict-function and might work as well, or maybe with `ggeffect()`, which effectively does the same as `ggpredict()`.